It's the fastest three hours in media, hosted by me, the inimitable, often imitated, never duplicated L. Rushbo behind the golden EIB microphone.

 Even he admits it shows something has to be done to curb runaway union pensions.

-In the story, though, uh, this it ends up getting blamed on envy by a union boss.
+In the story, though, this ends up getting blamed on envy by a union boss.

-The union boss is saying that the reason for 70 cents that private sector employees have envy.
+The union boss is saying that the reason for 70 cents is the private sector employees have envy.

 No, Mr. Union thug, it's because they know they're paying for it.